fede230298/BaSP-A2022-Etapa-1/README.md

 2. Open the Week folder you would like to try.
 3. Execute **index.html**.
 4. The file will be opened in your browser.
+5. For it to display correctly, please your browser display size to 1440 x 900 px.

 ### Week 0